 According to Achumboro Ataande, President of the Pre-law Association at the University at Albany, getting involved on campus can help with anxiety caused by classes or tests.
 “College may be hard at times, but it makes a difference when you have activities and groups where you can use your passion,” he says.
 Joining clubs on campus is a good way to meet new people—by surrounding yourself with people with similar interests, you'll have easy conversation starters—plus, it's a fun way to strengthen your résumé.

-Ataande’s advice for first-year students is “get involved early,” which is why his group tries to create bonds among its members by taking part in community service and sponsoring events as soon as the school year starts.
+Ataande’s advice for first-year students is to “get involved early,” which is why his group tries to create bonds among its members by taking part in community service and sponsoring events as soon as the school year starts.
 By joining campus clubs and organizations, students gain a sense of security throughout their undergraduate years and into their careers, he says.
 “Remember—everyone is as afraid as you, so go out and introduce yourself to some people.”

 Be a leader—start your own club!